astr0-g/SplinterForge-Bot/README.md

 # Bot configuration

-## make sure to create a config.json copy and paste from config-example.json
+## make sure to setup the config.json

 `userName`: put your user name for the account